camelash/lisk-api/README.md

-Send a transaction with 1 Lisk to the user specified
+Send a transaction with 1 Lisk to the user specified (Requires secret)

 ```
 python helper.py --option send --destination-id slasheks_i --amount 1